naszam/merkle-eth/README.md

-# merkle-eth
+# Merkle Tree Generator for Ethereum Addresses
-Merkle Tree to generate Root and Proof of Ethereum Addresses
+>Merkle Tree to generate Root and Proof of Ethereum Addresses